rivethealth/denorm/README.md

 - tables - List of tables and columns.
 Columns are any columns used in `expression`, `identity`, or `join`.
 - expression - From expression, using $1, $2, etc as the placeholders for
   tables.
-Use a table alias to ensure a consistent name elsewhere.
+Alias the tables to provide a consistent name that can be referenced elsewhere.

 If this source has the primary key,